mafaldasalomao/mafaldasalomao/README.md

 ## More About ...
 <div>
- <p>Graduated in Information Systems from the Federal University of Acre (2019), currently studying for a Masters in Computer Science.
+ <p>Graduated in Information Systems from the Federal University of Acre (2019), Master in Computer Science (2022).
 Has experience in Computer Science, with emphasis on Information Systems, working mainly on the following topics: astronomy, virtual and reality, web development, application development in general, MySQL Database, Postgres, Networks, Image Processing, Apis Rest, several programming languages such as java, javaScript, python, C#, C, C++, HTML5, CSS, PHP, React, React Native, experience with Amazon AWS.
 In addition to knowledge in CMS like Joomla, Laravel, WordPrass.
  </p>
  </div>